How Much Do Paralegals Make? Plus Other FAQs About This Legal Career Answered

 All this variety means paralegals can find a specialty and work environment that’s the best match for their unique personalities and skill sets, which is a benefit many other professionals don’t enjoy.

-Becoming a paralegal requires some training, but there are several different paths that can lead to this respected career.
-The BLS reports that paralegal hopefuls will likely need an Associate’s degree to land one of these positions, as their work is fairly complex.
-A Paralegal degree program will provide training in the workings of the legal system, legal research and subjects like corporate or international law.
+Becoming a paralegal requires some training, but there are a few different paths that can lead to this respected legal career.
+The BLS reports that paralegal hopefuls will likely need an Associate’s degree to land one of these positions, as their work is fairly complex.1 A paralegal associate’s degree program will provide training in the workings of the legal system, legal research and subjects like corporate or international law.

-Now that we’ve answered all your burning questions about a paralegal salary and beyond, it’s your turn to deliberate and reach a verdict about this as a potential career.
+Now that we’ve answered your burning questions about a paralegal salary and beyond, it’s your turn to deliberate and reach a verdict about this as a potential career.
 Does this sound like a good option for you so far?
-If so, you’ll want to check out our article, “What I Wish I Knew BEFORE Becoming a Paralegal,” to get a look at what paralegal professionals want the next generation to know as they consider this career.
+If so, get a behind-the-scenes look at life in the field in our article “What I Wish I Knew BEFORE Becoming a Paralegal.”

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed April 30, 2018] www.bls.gov/ooh/.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed July 2022], www.bls.gov/ooh/.
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.